→The eLearning Africa

 African governments are taking important steps towards uniting the continent in what could eventually be the world's biggest single market.
 As such, it will potentially quickly become a magnet for investors keen to capitalize on the many opportunities already apparent in many rapidly growing African economies.

-This year's eLA Ministerial Round Table will focus on the implications for the education and training sector and specifically on how Africa's labour force can be rapidly equipped with the skills likely to attract investors, partners and employers.
+This year's eLA Ministerial Round Table has focused on the implications for the education and training sector and specifically on how Africa's labour force can be rapidly equipped with the skills likely to attract investors, partners and employers.

 Last year's Kigali Declaration launched the African Continental Free Trade Area - one of the most significant agreements in African history.
 Initially signed by 44 African countries, it has laid the foundations for the creation of a single African market and customs union - not just for goods but for services, investments and intellectual property too.
 With the removal of tariffs and many non-tariff barriers to trade, together with the possibility of free movement of labour across the African continent, the potential economic benefits are enormous.